CY83R-3X71NC710N/TeleSync/README.md

 # How to get started?

 Update all the variable values in the script with your values and then run the 24h-run-sync.cmd file for the first time you should answer the first-time-run questios and then it should become automatic every 24h as long as the .cmd script is open.
 You are able to run this script on a server if needed.
+The more you add to the sync folder the more that gets encrypted and then uploaded every 24 hours.

 # Warning: